 The paint is a friction surface, meaning that movement creates lead dust.

 Grant funding of $3.2 million has been awarded for 3 years.
-We anticipate assisting approximately 129 units within the City of Dubuque.
+We anticipate assisting approximately 129 units within the City of Dubuque by November 2018.
 Applications are being accepted on a first come, first serve basis.
 For additional information contact Housing and Community Development Department at 563.589.1724.